JacksonWuxs/Interpret_Instruction_Tuning_LLMs/README.md

 #### Explanation Methods

 The three explanation methods for our experiments are implemented as three functions of the class `Generator` from the file `./src/generator.py`.
-Our implementations could be easily extended to other language model families that are available from Huggingface `transformers` library.
+Our implementations could be easily extended to other language model families that are available from the Huggingface `transformers` library.

-* __Input-Output Attribution:__ `Generator.input_explain()` is a local explanation method, which measures the contribution of each input token to the output token(s) normalized and sparsified with the strategy proposed in the paper. _Our latest project shows that this attribution explanations can be used to detect hallucination responses or verify the response quality!!!_ See details at [here](https://github.com/JacksonWuxs/UsableXAI_LLM).
+* __Input-Output Attribution:__ `Generator.input_explain()` is a local explanation method, which measures the contribution of each input token to the output token(s) normalized and sparsified with the strategy proposed in the paper. _Our latest project shows that this attribution method can be used to detect hallucination responses or verify the response quality!!!_ See details at [here](https://github.com/JacksonWuxs/UsableXAI_LLM).
 * __Self-Attention Pattern Explain:__ ``Generator.att_explain()`` is a global explanation method, which finds the word-word pairwise patterns to interpret the behavior of each self-attention head under the "local co-occurrence" constraints.
 * __Feedforward Concept Explain:__ ``Generator.ffn_explain()`` is a global explanation method, which analyze the spread of vectors in the feedforward layer by using the Principal Component Analysis (PCA).
 The main spreading directions (principal components) are then projected to the static word embeddings to achieve concept-level explanations.